 For example, if your application experiences a surge in traffic, Lambda automatically allocates more computing resources so that your app can handle the higher amount of usage without crashing.

 You may be concerned that this automatic scaling may drastically spike the cost of your AWS Lambda service.
-You will experience a higher cost at times of increased usage, but there are certain steps you can take to mitigate these costs.
-AWS offersthis advice here, and it can be summarized down into three main steps:
+You will experience a higher cost at times of increased usage, but there are certain steps you can take to mitigate these costs:

 - Explore the AWS Free Tier to see if Lambda is suitable for your use case.